 At least five (5) members of the graduate faculty (including a Program Director) must be present at the public defense.
 It is important to note that even though a student may pass the private defense, they can still be in jeopardy if they do not perform well at the public defense.
-Upon successful completion of the public defense, the Report on the Final Examination must be submitted and an application for graduation must be completed on PeopleSoft.
+Upon successful completion of the public defense, the Defense and Final Thesis/Dissertation Approval Form must be submitted and an application for graduation must be completed on PeopleSoft.
 The student is still permitted to make additional edits to the draft thesis before final submission.
 For students on a visa, the final thesis must be submitted within three weeks of the public defense.